 State Law Guide · Updated January 2026

-If you paid off your loan early, you're owed a GAP refund.
-Most people never claim it.
+If you paid off your loan early, you may be owed a GAP refund.

-North Dakota GAP/VSC Refund Demand Rights
+North Dakota GAP Insurance Refund Guide

 Under North Dakota Guaranteed Asset Protection Waiver Act, North Dakota consumers who pay off auto loans early are entitled to pro-rata GAP and warranty refunds.
 Dealers who fail to comply face Commissioner enforcement plus actual damages.